 Day 8 – Make More Money

 Come up with ways to generate more income.
 Period.
+You need to make your money work for you.

 You need to learn how to make your income work for you by creating streams of income outside of your primary work or “earned” income.